The Mall at Fairfield Commons: History

 In April 2014, Elder-Beerman announced that it would consolidate its two mall locations back into its original location and eliminate the furniture gallery; the consolidation was complete on August 20, 2014.
 The vacated portion of the mall was demolished in early 2015; it was replaced between late 2015 and 2018 with six restaurants: two attached to the mall but with exterior-only public entrances, and four freestanding.
-An additional freestanding restaurant in the space is scheduled to open in fall 2018.
+An additional freestanding restaurant in the space opened in fall 2018.

 Elder-Beerman closed on August 29, 2018, due to the bankruptcy of parent company The Bon-Ton.

 After a September 18, 2018 announcement that Sears would be closing as part of a plan to close 12 locations nationwide, the store closed on December 9, 2018.

 The lower level of the former Sears store opened as Round One Entertainment on November 23, 2019.

 In spite of the fact that there had yet been no announcement that the Sears store would either be vacated or reduced in size, on July 26, 2018, it was announced that The RoomPlace would open a home furniture store in the mall.
 Trade magazine Furniture Today claimed that a 57,000 sqft store was then scheduled to open in fall 2019 in the upper level of the Sears space.
 The RoomPlace plans were confirmed on September 18, 2018, when the Sears closing was announced, and were reaffirmed as late as February 13, 2020.
 On February 25, 2020, it was announced that locally-based regional chain Morris Home Furniture would be opening instead in the upper level of the former Sears store, with The RoomPlace confirming two days later that it had shelved its plans to enter the Dayton market.
 The Morris showroom was tentatively scheduled to open in spring 2020; it opened on June 15.

 From June 20 to August 2022, Morris offered a pop-up clearance and closeout location in the former Elder-Beerman space.